+We have Au Bon Pain and soon Starbucks will be on our campus.
 Each year, NuHealth sponsors a number of different family events on the East Meadow campus of Nassau University Medical Center, including a weekly Farmer's Market during summer and autumn.
-In addition, NuHealth often offers staff members reduced-rate opportunities for gyms, Broadway plays, major sporting events, concerts, and opera.
+In addition, NuHealth often offers staff members' reduced-rate opportunities for gyms, Broadway plays, theme parks, major sporting events, concerts, and opera.

-GETTING ADJUSTED: We want your training experience to be positive and productive, and it begins with a thorough orientation program where you will be introduced to important hospital services and staff members, learn more about your rights and privileges as a trainee, and address other issues related to professional and personal life.
-Throughout your training, we encourage you to bring any concerns, personal or professional, to the Training Program or Department.
-If they can't provide answers, they will refer you to someone who can help.
+GETTING ADJUSTED: We want your training experience to be positive and productive, and it begins with a thorough orientation program where trainees will be introduced to important hospital services and staff members, learn more about your rights and privileges as a trainee, and address other issues related to professional and personal life.
+In addition, throughout your training, we encourage you to bring any concerns, personal or professional, to the Department of Academic Affairs.
+If they cannot provide answers, they will refer you to someone who can help.